Before we get started, I'd like to make it clear that this week's/month's blog will be of interest to a very small audience.

 Update 2024: My brother informs me that Monkey Madness is now included with standard entry to Amazon World (and has been for a while).
 That's good news if you were visiting Amazon World anyway, or bad news if you just wanted to visit the soft play!

 I'm pretty sure 'soft play areas' didn't exist when I was a child.

-Don't worry, I'm not going to start a tabloid columnist's rant about the nanny state, I just don't think anyone had thought of opening one when I would have been the target audience.
+Don't worry, I'm not going to start a tabloid columnist's rant about children spending too long indoors, I just don't think anyone had thought of opening one when I would have been the target audience.

 Either that or my parents couldn't bear the thought of spending Saturday in a ball pool and made efforts to avoid them.